gauravbhand1611/oms-documentation/documents/learn-shopify/shopify-integration/order-return/in-store-returns.md

 ---
 description: >-
-  Learn how retailers can process in-store returns for online orders seamlessly with HotWax Commerce.
+  Learn how retailers can process in-store returns for online orders with HotWax Commerce.
 ---